ISDL-academic/U-Net_based_bone_segmentation/README.md

 # myResearch:U-Net based bone segmentation with ASPP and CRF

 ## U-Net
-You can execute U-Net with unet/Unet.ipynb
+You can execute U-Net or U-Net and ASPP with unet/Unet.ipynb

 ## Data pre-processing